 Providers and members may contact their designated care manager for additional assistance with chronic conditions management.

+The care gap data are also used to engage with members.
 Care reminder messages are sent when potential gaps in care are identified through claims, laboratory data and other sources.
-These reminders aim to help specific individuals take action and to align with industry-recognized HEDIS measures to improve preventive health, chronic condition management and more.
+These reminders aim to help specific individuals take action and to align with industry-recognized Healthcare Effectiveness Data and Information Set (HEDIS®) measures to improve preventive health, chronic condition management and more.

 The Pregnancy Program incorporates the concepts of case management, care coordination, disease management, and health promotion.
 The program helps teach pregnant members how to have a healthy pregnancy and first year of life for babies.
 It also aims to reinforce the appropriate use of medical resources to extend the gestational period, reduce the risks of pregnancy complications, premature delivery, and infant disease.
 Members can participate by calling Member Services at the phone number on the back of their card.

-Powered by findhelp, formerly known as Aunt Bertha, Health Net Community Connect offers the largest online search and referral platform.
+Powered by findhelp, Health Net Community Connect offers the largest online search and referral platform.
 There are 10 topics to choose from, such as food, housing and transportation.
 Then select a subtopic which will contain a list of services based on the ZIP Code entered.
 The results can be viewed in over 100 languages.
 To use the tool, go to Health Net Community Connect, take the Social Needs Assessment, enter a ZIP Code and click on Search.

 Health Net’s Integrated Care Management (ICM) program provides whole person-centered care that addresses the member's medical, mental and psychosocial needs.
 The ICM program targets the most complex cases, often with life-limiting diagnoses, and assist members who have critical barriers to their care.
 Trained Registered Nurses and Licensed Clinical Social Workers provide case management services to Health Net members, their families and caregivers as needed.
 These members may have multiple comorbid conditions and need assistance in planning, managing and executing their care.